Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re still unhappy with the smoothness of your smartphone video footage, one final trick would be to use a gimbal.
 These are essentially large gyroscopes that, when balanced correctly, keep your phone in the same orientation.
 Motors counteract the movement of your hands by moving the camera in the opposite direction.
 However, the results are not always better than your smartphone’s image stabilization.
 These are great tools to use in combination with your phone’s OIS or EIS, though.

 Furthermore, gimbals give the added benefit of letting you control the motors to create smooth pan and tilt movements.
 There is usually a joystick in the handle.
-This will let the user manipulate the gimbal’s movements.
-These gimbals cost anywhere from $80 to $140 or more, depending on the make, model, and accessory kit.
+This will allow the user to manipulate the gimbal’s movements.
+These gimbals cost anywhere from $50 to $140 or more, depending on the make, model, features, and accessory kit.
 That’s quite a good amount of cash, but serious mobile videographers might deem it a worthy investment.

 If you want the best of both worlds, the hybrid method is a no-brainer.
 You get the natural stability in video thanks to the OIS element, and EIS will take care of the rest.
 Thankfully, all main cameras on smartphones have some form of EIS, with the majority also having OIS.
 These days, as long as you’re spending reasonable money, you don’t need to worry about stabilization quality.
 And more recently, even some budget phones have taken advantage of these technologies.
 Things like dynamic range, the field of view options, and color processing are all going to have a far more significant effect on your final footage.

 If you have to choose between OIS and EIS, pick the former.

 Unless you’re looking to create short films with your mobile, you might not need a gimbal.
 Hybrid IS technology is advancing quickly.
 Even modern mid-range phones offer excellent image stabilization capabilities.